Erdiha/LiftBudz/README.md

 # LiftBudz

-LiftBudz is a workout tracking application built with React Native that allows users to track their weightlifting progress and see their workout history.
+LiftBudz is a workout tracking application built with React, Tailwind, Firebase, Typescript, and Redux Toolkit that allows users to track their weightlifting progress and see their workout history.

 ## Features